nodejs/node/doc/api/policy.md

 The policy manifest will be used to enforce constraints on code loaded by Node.js.

-In order to mitigate tampering with policy files on disk, an integrity for the policy file itself may be provided via `--policy-integrity`.
+To mitigate tampering with policy files on disk, an integrity for the policy file itself may be provided via `--policy-integrity`.
 This allows running `node` and asserting the policy file contents even if the file is changed on disk.